jameshkramer/docs/docs/standard/linq/program-nodes.md

 Dim xmlTree As XElement = <Root>Content</Root>
 Console.WriteLine(xmlTree.Nodes().OfType(Of XText)().Count())

-' This does not add a new text node. xmlTree.Add("new content") Console.WriteLine(xmlTree.Nodes().OfType(Of XText)().Count())
+' This doesn't add a new text node. xmlTree.Add("new content") Console.WriteLine(xmlTree.Nodes().OfType(Of XText)().Count())